What Is Firmographic Data?

 Lusha

 Lusha provides contact and company data through a browser extension and web platform.
-The Chrome extension displays contact information directly on LinkedIn profiles and company websites with one click.
+The Chrome extension displays contact information directly on LinkedIn profiles and company websites, making it a practical tool for individual sellers who prospect directly from social profiles.

 The database includes 100M+ business contacts with direct dial phone numbers and email addresses.
 Basic firmographic filters cover industry, company size, and location for building prospect lists.
-Lusha verifies emails and validates phone numbers before you export them.
+Lusha verifies emails and validates phone numbers before export to reduce bounce rates.

 The platform integrates with Salesforce, HubSpot, and other CRMs to push contacts into sales workflows.
 Lusha operates on a credit-based model where you pay per contact revealed.
-Team management features let you distribute credits and track usage across your sales organization.
+Team management features allow credit distribution and usage tracking across a sales organization.

 Chrome extension for LinkedIn prospecting